Global Entrepreneurship Week

 This panel will highlight recent examples of exciting new businesses that are creating solutions to some of the problems and risks inherent in the COVID-19 pandemic.
 Successful entrepreneurs (and their investors) address serious problems or needs of large markets.
 The need for innovation and unique solutions is omnipresent throughout the world and immediate, offering a unique market opportunity.
 Listen in as several entrepreneurs talk about technologies and companies taking on problems or needs borne of the pandemic.

 Rob Painter is Chief Operating Officer and Cofounder of I2Pure Corp., and also is founder and Managing Partner of Fermented Innovations, a boutique consultancy focused on advising, investing in, and founding dual-use and emerging technology businesses.
 Mr. Painter was a founding partner at Razor’s Edge Ventures, an early to growth-stage venture capital fund focused on investing in businesses of value to the U.S. Defense and Intelligence Community.
-Mr. Painter is a Senior Fellow and special advisor to the U.S. Joint Special Operations Command (JSOC) and serves as a Fellow and Entrepreneur-in-Residence (EIR) of the Ohio University Voinovich School of Leadership and Public Affairs.
+Mr. Painter is a Senior Fellow and special advisor to the U.S. Joint Special Operations Command (JSOC) and serves as a Fellow and Entrepreneur-in-Residence (EIR) of the Ohio University Voinovich School of Leadership and Public Service.
 Mr. Painter is a cum laude graduate of Ohio University and was a recognized recipient of Ohio University’s Konneker Medal for Commercialization and Entrepreneurship in 2018.

 Douglas Spitz is the President and CEO of I2Pure Corp.
 I2Pure is a Biotechnology company specializing in the use and formulation of molecular iodine.
 I2Pure has been able to stabilize molecular iodine without the presence of complexing agents and other iodine species.
 Prior to I2Pure, Mr. Spitz was the President of PerformanceNet Management Group.
 PerformanceNet delivered a broad diversity of emerging, innovative technologies to the U.S. federal government.
 Mr. Spitz served in the U.S. Army for 8 years in both active reserve and reserve officer posts in the Chemical Corps.
 He is a graduate of the Virginia Military Institute with a B.A. in economics.